teisdbr/winlibrs-docs-test/index.md

 # LIBRS Validation and Processing Documentation
 ____

-#### This page contains information on how LIBRS Flat Files should be processed and generated for use in submitting data to the State of Louisiana, and subsequently the FBI via NIBRS.
+This page contains information on how LIBRS Flat Files should be processed and generated for use in submitting data to the State of Louisiana, and subsequently the FBI via NIBRS.
+Use the links below, or the side menu to get started.
+This site contains the following information.

-#### Use the links below, or the side menu to get started.
-This site contains the following information:
+We are actively working on making this documentation easier to use and more complete.
+Please bear with us if things change places on you, and feel free to let us know if we've made a mistake somewhere along the way.

 ___